Below, please find a list of frequently asked questions received by the Mayor and his staff.

 To request the Mayor at your next event, please complete this form at least two weeks ahead of your event date (though the sooner you can complete it, the better).
 We cannot guarantee a response to your request if you do not meet this deadline.

-To request a meeting, please complete this form [link here].
+To request a meeting, please complete this form.
 While we cannot guarantee a meeting due to the voluminous requests we receive, we do our best to accommodate as many requests as we can.

 Mayor Liccardo‘s administration depends on the efforts of his diverse and experienced team.
 Please visit the City's career page to learn if the Mayor is hiring for full or part-time roles.

 To apply, please email firstname.lastname@example.org your application, along with a copy of your resume, cover letter, three writing samples, and a description of your availability.
 More information can be found on the Mayoral Internship Program page.

 To request an interview, quote, or statement, find archived press releases, and access Mayor Liccardo’s photo and video archive, visit our press room.